Ads Pixel

 • Hail

-• Leaves (yes, these can cause problems to your roof, too)
+• Leaves (yes, these can cause problems for your roof, too)

 Let’s get started.